Skip to primary navigation Skip to content Skip to footer

 Maui scuba diver smiles with an example of perfect mask defog.

-A foggy dive mask is the worst!
-So don’t suffer during your Maui vacation.
-When you scuba dive in Lahaina or snorkel in Kaanapali, a well-prepared dive mask is essential to your ocean experience!
-A fog-free mask also makes you a safer scuba diver or snorkeler.
-In contrast, a foggy mask blocks your view underwater making it harder to see hand signals from your dive buddy.
-It’s much more difficult to see sea life too.
-Luckily, this scuba blog details our expert tricks to prepare your dive mask and save yourself from frustration!
+A foggy dive mask can ruin your experience while scuba diving or snorkeling!
+Don’t let it spoil your Maui vacation.
+Whether diving in Lahaina or snorkeling in Kaanapali, an adequately prepared dive mask is essential for enjoying the ocean.
+A fog-free mask enhances your underwater visibility and makes you a safer diver or snorkeler.
+A foggy mask obstructs your view, making it challenging to see hand signals from your dive buddy and to spot sea life.
+Fortunately, this scuba blog provides expert tips on preparing your dive mask to avoid frustration and make the most of your underwater adventures!

 Many divers have a method to best prepare a new mask for scuba diving or snorkeling.
 Most people say using toothpaste before every dive is the magic cure.
 While regular white toothpaste helps (NOT the gel kind!), these alternative ideas can defog your new dive mask for good.